zamanianlab/ZamanianLabDocs/docs/protocols/Caenorhabditis_elegans/Celegans_Recipes/Celegans_Recipes.md

 2. To make 4 L of 4x stock:

     a.
-Measure all reagents into 3 L water in a 6 L flask and fully dissolve.
+Measure all reagents into 3 L milliQ water in a 6 L flask and fully dissolve.
 Then split the volume into two 2-liter graduated cylinders and bring volume of each to 2 L. Combine in 6 L flask and aliquot into 8 500 mL aliquots.

 3. Autoclave on liquid cycle for 1 hr.
 Make sure to loosen the cap only a little to maintain final volume.